exhesham/graph_api/README.md

 ## Creation
 You can create a graph using adjacency matrix or using the API to create the nodes and the edges.
+The adjecency matrix can be boolean or int weighted edges.

+When adding a edge to empty graph, you can add the weight too.

 Here is an example of constructing a graph from adjacencey matrix: